Old Norse Poetry in Performance

-This book presents a range of approaches to the problems and potentialities associated with the study of Old Norse poetry as a performative medium.
+This book presents a range of approaches to the study of Old Norse poetry in performance.

-The contributing authors examine both eddic and skaldic poems, and consider the surviving evidence for how they were originally recited or otherwise performed in medieval Scandinavia, Iceland and at royal courts across Europe.
-This study also engages with the challenge of reconstructing medieval performance styles and examines ways of applying the modern discipline of performance studies to the fragmentary corpus of Old Norse verse.
-The performance of verse by characters who appear in the Old Icelandic saga tradition is also considered, as does the cultural value associated not only with a poem itself but with its means of transmission and reception.
+The contributors examine both eddic and skaldic poems and consider the surviving evidence for how they were originally recited or otherwise performed in medieval Scandinavia, Iceland and at royal courts across Europe.
+This study also engages with the challenge of reconstructing medieval performance styles and examines ways of applying the modern discipline of Performance Studies to the fragmentary corpus of Old Norse verse.
+The performance of verse by characters who appear in the Old Icelandic saga tradition is also considered, as is the cultural value associated not only with the poems themselves but with their various means of transmission and reception.

 This book will be of great interest to students and scholars in the fields of Old Norse studies, Performance and Theatre History.

 List of Contributors

 Part 1: The Social Dynamics of Performance

 Chapter 1: Framing Old Norse Performance Contexts: The Wedding at Reykjahólar (1119) Revisited by Stephen A. Mitchell